Term definitions

 - SIT Table

-Similar to the Demand Planning page, the SIT page offers the same functionalities for interacting scenarios:
+Similar to the Demand Planning page, the SIT page offers the same functionalities for interacting with scenarios:

 SIT chart